 Executive Summary

-On November 17, 2020, the Prince William County (the County) Board of County Supervisors adopted Climate Mitigation and Resiliency goals.
+On November 17, 2020, the Prince William County (the County) Board of County Supervisors (Board) adopted Climate Mitigation and Resiliency Goals.
 This plan, the Community Energy and Sustainability Master Plan (CESMP), presents recommendations on what actions the County government could take to contribute to the achievement of these goals.
 We recognize that climate change is not a distant problem, but one that impacts our citizens and resources directly.
 The increasing effects of our changing climate include, but are not limited to, more severe and persistent heat waves, poor air quality from wildfires, greater risk of power outages, more heat-related illnesses, and storm damage from flooding and high winds.
 This warming of our climate is caused primarily by the burning of fossil fuels to produce electricity, heat our homes and businesses, and power our vehicles.
 Our county’s climate is changing, and it is directly related to human activities.

 According to the Environmental Protection Agency, sea levels are expected to rise between one and four feet along the Virginia coast in the next century.
 Climate change in Virginia manifests as erosion of its beaches and barrier islands, saltwater intrusion, intense tropical storms and hurricanes with more flooding and bigger storm surges throughout the state, increased rainfall with exacerbated coastal and inland flooding, loss of important coastal ecosystems, harmful effects on farming and fishing, and increased dangerously hot days.
 These effects are already being realized.
-Compared to 100 years ago, Virginia is experiencing 30 more evenings each year above 68 degrees and Virginia’s portion of the Chesapeake Bay has seen approximately 4.5 more inches of rain annually.
+Compared to 100 years ago, Virginia is experiencing 30 more evenings each year above 68 degrees Fahrenheit (°F) and Virginia’s portion of the Chesapeake Bay has seen approximately 4.5 more inches of rain annually.
 Virginia was affected by 82 of the 290 U.S. billion-dollar disaster events that occurred between 1980 and 2020.

 We recognize the time for action is now.
 The goals that guide our recommended actions are: